openedx/edx-documentation/en_us/video/source/video_course.rst

 .. _Add the edX Video ID to a Video Component:

 ************************************************
-Add the edX Video ID to a Video Component
+Add the Video ID to a Video Component
 ************************************************

 This section describes the procedure that course teams follow in place of the